Deployment

 Fully containerized

-You can containerize both components, but the TUI still needs:
+You can containerize both components, but MUTX still needs:

 -itfor interactive terminal access- persistent config and data volumes